-A summary of key indicators is provided in the Trends section of this report beginning on page 22.
+A summary of key indicators is provided in the Trends section of this report beginning on page 23.
 Areas of particular focus included:

 - Demographic and Economic Trends.
-Economic trends, housing, population and inflation as measured by changes in the consumer price index (CPI). - Revenues Trends.
-Focused on the City's top three General Fund revenues property taxes, TOT and sales which together account for about 85% of total General Fund revenues (excluding transfers in). - Expenditure Trends.
-Overall trends in key expenditure areas, including sheriff contract costs, insurance, pensions and retiree health care.
+Population and inflation as measured by changes in the consumer price index (CPI). - Revenues Trends.
+Focused on the City's top three General Fund revenues property taxes, TOT and sales which together account for almost 90% of total General Fund revenues. - Expenditure Trends.
+Overall trends in key expenditure areas, including sheriff contract, insurance, General Fund subsides and pension costs.